 Brooklyn is the greatest small city in the world.
 It comprises of 2.5 million people and if it were its own city, it would be the fourth most populous in the United States, only behind New York City, followed by Los Angeles, and Chicago.
 The borough covers almost a hundred square miles of terrain, from the beaches of Coney Island and Sea Gate it extends to the brownstones of Park Slope and the sidewalks of Williamsburg.

-Brooklyn neighrborhoods are more than 30 and each of them is distinct and unique, with its own personality.
+Brooklyn neighbourhoods are more than 30 and each of them is distinct and unique, with its own personality.
 They are as diverse as the people living in them, and all are rich in history.
-The district stands out for its magnificent browstoned homes one can admire in neighborhoods like Brooklyn Heights and Clinton Hill, sand and surf in seaside communities like Sea Gate and Manhattan Beach.
+The district stands out for its magnificent brownstone homes one can admire in neighbourhoods like Brooklyn Heights and Clinton Hill, sand and surf in seaside communities like Sea Gate and Manhattan Beach.

-Some of the districts I’ve loved the most when I visited Brooklyn are:
+Some of the districts I’ve loved the most when I visited Brooklyn are the followings:

 Brooklyn Heights and Dumbo